The Landscape of Computing Symmetric $n$-Variable Functions with $2n$ Cards: Abstract

 \section{Abstract}

 Secure multi-party computation using a physical deck of cards, often called card-based cryptography, has been extensively studied during the past decade.
-Many card-based protocols to securely compute various Boolean functions have been developed.
+Card-based protocols to compute various Boolean functions have been developed.
 As each input bit is typically encoded by two cards, computing an $n$-variable Boolean function requires at least $2n$ cards.
 We are interested in optimal protocols that use exactly $2n$ cards.
-In particular, we focus on symmetric functions, where the output only depends on the number of 1s in the inputs.
+In particular, we focus on symmetric functions.
 In this paper, we formulate the problem of developing $2n$-card protocols to compute $n$-variable symmetric Boolean functions by classifying all such functions into several NPN-equivalence classes.
-We then summarize existing protocols that can compute some representative functions from these classes, and also solve some of the open problems by developing protocols to compute particular functions in the cases $n=4$, 5, 6, and 7.
+We then summarize existing protocols that can compute some representative functions from these classes, and also solve some open problems in the cases $n=4$, 5, 6, and 7.
+In particular, we develop a protocol to compute a function $k$Mod3, which determines whether the sum of all inputs is congruent to $k$ modulo 3 ($k \in \{0,1,2\}$).

 \textbf{Keywords:} card-based cryptography, secure multi-party computation, symmetric function